blockchain-demos/ethereum/README.md

 When most people think of "Blockchain", they think about Alice Sending Bob 2 coins, and that transaction being recorded on a public ledger.

-On the ethereum chain however, the public ledger holds both currency transfers AND code (Smart Contract) execution logs.
+On the Ethereum chain however, the public ledger holds both currency transfers AND code (Smart Contract) execution logs.